Phezwaz/LearningGit/README.md

 # LearningGit

-Welcome to my lesson in learning how to use git!

-please contribute
+Welcome to my lesson. please contribute if you can help with of the outstanding bugs